ArduPilot/ardupilot_wiki/common/source/docs/common-companion-computers.rst

 ========

-Companion Computers travel on the vehicle and communicate with (and control) the flight controller.
+Companion Computers travel on the vehicle and communicate with (and control) the autopilot.
 The Companion Computer gets all the MAVLink data produced by the autopilot (including GPS data) and can use it to make intelligent decisions during flight.
 This enables a broad range of functionality, from computer mediated flight paths, though to